boiteasite/cmsuno/README.md

 This file is __not required__.

-This file is called with an include statement when the user pushed "publish" in the Dashboard.
+This file is called with an __include__ statement from _central.php (case 'publier')_ when the user pushed "publish" in the Dashboard.
 The goal is to complete the variables that replace Shortcodes.
 If your plugin works with a Shortcode [[foo]] in the content of the page, the code should be like this :